-ConsumerInfo.com, Inc. (“we,” “us,” and “our”) respects individual privacy and values the confidence of our subscribers.
-We want you to be familiar with what information we collect about you, how the information is being used, and what choices you have regarding collecting and using the information.
-The privacy principles that we follow concerning the collection, use, disclosure, and protection of information in the course of providing our products and services are consistent with relevant U.S. federal and state laws.
+ConsumerInfo.com, Inc. and its subsidiaries (collectively, “we,” “us,” or “our”) respects individual privacy and values the confidence of our subscribers and consumers.
+We want you to be familiar with what information we collect about you, how the information is used, and what choices you have regarding the collection and use of your information.
+The privacy principles that we follow concerning the collection, use, disclosure, and protection of information when providing our products and services are consistent with relevant U.S. federal and state laws.

-By using our websites, mobile applications, and/or our products and services, you consent to the privacy practices described in this Policy.
+By using our websites, mobile applications, and/or our products and services, you signify your acknowledgement of this document and consent to the privacy practices described in this Policy.
 You also agree to obtain annual notices and changes to this Policy electronically by visiting our website.

 Personal Information We Collect

-Personal information is information about you that identifies you as an individual.
-The personal information we collect depends on how you interact with us and the products and services you subscribe to.
-We collect personal information directly from you through our websites, Application Program Interfaces (“APIs”), mobile applications, and when you contact our customer service (collectively, the “Site”).
+Personal information is information that identifies you as an individual.
+The personal information we collect depends on how you interact with us, and the products or services you subscribe to.
+We collect personal information directly from you through our websites, Application Program Interfaces (“APIs”), mobile applications, and when you contact our customer service.
 We also collect personal information from third party sources.

-- Your contact and identity information such as name, date of birth, postal and e-mail addresses, phone numbers, and Social Security number;
+- Your contact and identity information such as name, date of birth, postal address, e-mail address, phone number, driver’s license number, vehicle information, and Social Security number;

-- Your children’s identity information when enrolling your children in our child identity protection products such as their name, date of birth, and Social Security number;
+- Your children’s identity information when enrolling in our child identity protection products, such as your child’s name, date of birth, and Social Security number;

-Depending on the products and services that you subscribe to, we obtain information from others on your behalf, including:
+Depending on the products and services that you subscribe to, we also obtain information about you from others, such as:

-- Information from other Experian companies (“affiliates”) and from our third-party providers, including credit and additional information that enables us to provide you with our products and services;
+- Information from other Experian companies (“affiliates”), business partners, and third-party providers, such as credit, insurance underwriting, insurance claims, and other information that enables us to provide you products and services;

-- If you provide information that enables us to access data from your financial and/or other accounts, we will obtain information from those accounts, including account details, individual payment transactions, deposits, and withdrawals;
+- If you provide information that enables us to access data from your financial, insurance, and/or other accounts, we will obtain information from those accounts, including account details, individual payment transactions, deposits, withdrawals, and insurance information;

-- If you provide information on a third-party website to subscribe to our products and services, that third party may provide that information to us so we can provide you with our products and services.
-Please see additional details about third-party websites in Other Important Privacy Information.
+- Information that you provide on a third-party website in order to subscribe to our products and services.
+Please see additional details about third-party websites under the Other Important Privacy Information section below.

 How We Use Personal Information

-- To verify your identity and provide you with the products and services you request.
-Depending on the information you provide and your selected products and services, your personal information is used to access and monitor information you’ve asked for, provide you with identity protection services, and enable applications for credit or loans;
+- Verify your identity and provide you the products and services you request.
+Depending on the information you provide and the products or services you select, your personal information is also used to provide you with identity protection services, enable applications for credit, loans, insurance, and to access and monitor information you’ve asked for;

-- To send credit, score, identity protection, and transactional alerts to the e-mail, mobile device, and/or phone number you provide;
+- Send credit, score, identity protection, and transactional alerts to the e-mail, mobile device, and/or phone number you provide;

-- To send important information to you related to your account, the Site, our Terms and Conditions, or our policies.
+- Send important information to you relating to your account, the Site, our Terms and Conditions, and our policies.

-- To inform you of products, services, and promotions that may be of interest to you unless you have requested that we do not send you marketing and promotional communications;
+- Inform you of products, services, and promotions that may be of interest to you unless you have requested that we do not send you marketing and promotional communications;

-- To process payments for the products and services you purchase;
+- Process payments for the products and services you purchase;

 - If applicable, to verify your children’s identity and provide products and services you request on behalf of your children;

-- For our everyday business purposes, including audits, security, detecting and preventing fraud, analysis, product improvements, research, and development;
+- Perform everyday business functions such as audits, detecting and preventing fraud, analysis, product improvements, research, development, and security;

-Non-personal information is any information that does not reveal who you are, doesn’t identify you individually, and/or is about a collective group of Site users.
-This includes information described under “Cookies, Tracking Technologies, and Targeted Advertising” and other information that doesn’t identify you, including general demographic, publicly available, derived, inferred, or specifically expressed information from users of the Site.
-This information may be used by us and shared with third parties for any purpose.
-However, if we combine any non-personal information with your personal information so that it reveals who you are, it will be treated by us as personal information as long as it is combined.
+Non-personal information is any information that does not reveal who you are, does not identify you individually, and/or is about a collective group of Site users.
+This includes information described under “Cookies, Tracking Technologies, and Targeted Advertising”, and other information that does not identify you such as general demographic, publicly available, derived, inferred, or specifically expressed information from users of the Site.
+We may use this information and share it with third parties for any purpose.
+However, if we combine any non-personal information with your personal information such that it reveals who you are, we will treat the information as personal information, as long as it remains combined.